 Video of our scripts running – a full update takes several hours

 Our scripting framework provides access to most high-quality public opinion surveys.
 Moreover, those that are not yet included can be quickly added.
 We have already formatted and included dozens of variables, and our framework is setup to easily add more.
 By constantly adding more sources and formatting more variables, we continue to broaden and deepen our understanding of populations across more countries.
-Cross-survey data standardization and harmonization is time-consuming, frustrating, methodical, and expensive work, but we maintain the largest integrated database of its kind in the world.
-Our framework consists of thousands of pages of Stata .do files or scripts that format, save, merge, and harmonise variables from hundreds of source datasets.
+Cross-survey data harmonization is time-consuming, frustrating, methodical, and expensive work, but we maintain the largest integrated database of its kind in the world.
+Our framework consists of thousands of pages of Stata scripts that format, save, merge, and harmonise variables from hundreds of source datasets.